MileHacker Logo

 • Shared Taxis/Minibuses (Dalad): Common, affordable, loose routes.

-• Three-Wheeled Rickshaws (Bajaj): For close-by travel, quicker option.
+• Three-Wheeled Rickshaws (Bajaj): For shorter distances, quicker option.

-• Fares paid using cash (SLS or USD), confirm price before starting.
+• Fares paid in cash (SLS or USD), confirm price before starting.

 • Vehicles operate throughout daylight hours; reduced evening service.